 The Center for Democracy and Citizenship’s conceptual framework of citizenship as public work is widely recognized across the world as a conceptual advance in democratic theory and practice.
 The public work approach emphasizes that every career—a business owner, nurse, scientist, teacher, IT entrepreneur, and others—can be a “citizen professional” who contributes to the well-being of communities and the society.

-At Augsburg College, public work has become integrated into a number of departments, including education and nursing.
+At Augsburg University, public work has become integrated into a number of departments, including education and nursing.
 A number of students and faculty are involved in Public Achievement, which has been adopted by universities across the United States and by partners around the world including Japan, Northern Ireland, Poland and Eastern Europe, Gaza and the West Bank, Israel, and South Africa.